alinea’s safeguarding policy

 1. Purpose

-The purpose of this policy is to protect people, particularly Children, At Risk Adults and beneficiaries of assistance, from any harm that may be caused due to their coming into contact with Alinea.
+The purpose of this policy is to protect people, including Children, community members and beneficiaries of assistance, from any harm that may be caused due to their coming into contact with Alinea.
 This includes harm arising from:

 The policy lays out the commitments made by Alinea and informs Representatives and Volunteers of their responsibilities in relation to safeguarding.